Protecting You After The Refusal Of A Breath Test

-New Jersey Implied Consent Law and Chemical Breath Test Refusal Penalties and Fines
+Implied Consent Law And Breath Test Refusal Penalties And Fines

-Under the NJSA 39:4-50.4a, the following penalties follow a breath test refusal conviction:
+The following penalties can generally follow a breath test refusal conviction: